mlresearch/v130/_posts/2021-03-18-karolina-dziugaite21a.md

 ---
 title: On the Role of Data in PAC-Bayes Bounds
-abstract: " The dominant term in PAC-Bayes bounds is often the Kullback-Leibler divergence between the posterior and prior.
+abstract: "The dominant term in PAC-Bayes bounds is often the Kullback-Leibler divergence between the posterior and prior.
 For so-called linear PAC-Bayes risk bounds based on the empirical risk of a fixed posterior kernel, it is possible to minimize the expected value of the bound by choosing the prior to be the expected posterior,